meanbee/magecert/catalog.md

 Most product types are implemented as part of the `Mage_Catalog` module, apart from `Mage_Bundle` and `Mage_Downloadable`.

+Grouped, Bundle and Configurable products implement a parent-child relationship where a number of other (by default, simple, virtual or downloadable) products get assigned to a main product.
+This then handles the product data for the whole collection (e.g. group, bundle, or configurable product name, price and status).

+Downloadable and Bundle products have extra tables in the database, meanwhile the rest are shared amongst all other product types.
+Configurable products have an extra table to link to child products, `catalog_product_super_link`.

 ### Custom Product Type

 To create an product type that extends a pre-available product type, this should be done by extending the relevant model.
 Otherwise the abstract product model should be inherited `Mage_Catalog_Model_Product_Type_Abstract`.